CookiC/Sparse/README.md

 ### Citation

-If you use this work in your research, please cite:
+If you find this work helpful for your research, we would be grateful if you could cite:

 ```bibtex
 @article{shen2025cognitive,